ArtHitParade

 Painted in 1966, Rasterbild mit Palmen features a row of un-located palm trees in the hazy fog of the Raster-dots.
 This dispersion on canvas 130 x 110 cm is a rare example of Polke's multi-colored Raster paintings.
 It was sold for $ 21.5M from a lower estimate of $ 8M by Sotheby's on November 15, 2021, lot 18.

-The 275 GTB/C Speziale (C meaning Competizione) was realized in 1964 to prepare for the 1965 season.
-It was essentially an adaptation of the engine of the 250 LM on a shortened chassis of the 275 GTB.
+Three 275 GTB/C Speziale (C meaning Competizione) are prepared for the 1965 season.
+They are essentially an adaptation of the engine of the 250 LM on a shortened chassis of the 275 GTB.
 The effort is already focused on any possibility of weight gain.
-The FIA accepts its homologation with reluctance.
+The FIA accepts its homologation with reluctance, but too late in the season.

 Cars 1966-67